suraj-shivu/fenwick-trees/README.md

 3. Point Update
 4. Range Update

+The tree is internally indexed from 1 to n, rather than 0 to n-1.

 Tree Construction takes ``` O(n)``` time where ``` n ``` is the size of the input array.
 All other operations take ``` O(log(n))``` time to execute.